Rachel Amber

-Rachel Dawn Amber is a fictional character in the Life Is Strange video game series by Square Enix.
-Created by Dontnod Entertainment for the original Life Is Strange game released in 2015, Rachel's character was expanded upon by Deck Nine for a prequel game titled Life Is Strange: Before the Storm released in 2017.
-She is voiced by actress Kylie Brown.
+Rachel Dawn Amber is a character in the Life Is Strange video game series, published by Square Enix.
+Created by French developer Dontnod Entertainment for the original 2015 game, her character was expanded upon by Deck Nine in the prequel Life Is Strange: Before the Storm (2017), in which she is voiced by Kylie Brown.

-Her character is introduced in the eponymous Life Is Strange as an affluent, popular student who is the former best friend of character Chloe Price.
-She attended the protagonist Max Caulfield's school and has mysteriously vanished, serving as one theme of the story.
-In the prequel game Life Is Strange: Before the Storm, Rachel is a main character and forms a relationship with protagonist Chloe, which is optionally romantic.
+Rachel is introduced in Life Is Strange as a popular and enigmatic student, and the former best friend of Chloe Price.
+Like Max Caulfield, she attended Blackwell Academy but has disappeared prior to Max's enrollment; this mystery serves as one of the game's central plot elements.
+In Life Is Strange: Before the Storm, Rachel serves as a supporting character to Chloe as the two form a close bond, which can be played as romantic.

-Rachel's character was noted as an important theme in the original game and her portrayal in Before the Storm was generally received positively by critics and attracted fans.
-Commentators noted and criticized the eventual reveal of her being kidnapped and subsequently murdered in the original Life Is Strange as an LGBT variation of the "women in refrigerators" trope.
+Rachel's character was regarded as an important thematic element in the original Life Is Strange, and her portrayal in Before the Storm was generally well received by critics, attracting a significant fan following.
+However, some were dissatisfied with the original game's reveal that she had been kidnapped and murdered, describing it as an LGBT variation of the "women in refrigerators" trope.

+Esther McGregor is set to portray Rachel in the upcoming television adaptation for Amazon Prime Video.